Effective Date: 17 February 2020

 Even after your contract is terminated with Qubole, we may retain some of your information for statistical analysis, to comply with our legal obligations, to enforce our agreements or for resolving disputes.
 Such information that is retained to pursue legitimate business interests, may not be personally identifiable.

 Qubole provides services to business organizations and we do not intentionally collect, store or process data belonging to children under the age of 16 using our service or on our website.

-We use technical and organizational measures that are designed to safeguard the integrity and security of your personally identifiable information, so that your information is protected from loss, misuse, unauthorized access or disclosure.
-We cannot, however, ensure or warrant the security of any information you transmit to us over the internet or store on the Service and you do so at your own risk.
+We use technical and organizational measures that are designed to safeguard the integrity and security of your personal data, so that your information is protected from loss, misuse, unauthorized access or disclosure.
+We cannot, however, ensure or warrant the security of any information you transmit to us over the internet or store on the Services and you do so at your own risk.
 We also cannot guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.
 If you have any questions about the security of your personal information, you can contact us at [email protected].

 You also have the right to object to our processing your personal data for direct marketing at any time.

 (If you withdraw your consent or object top direct marketing, you will still receive transactional emails from us about our Services, such as reports of your usage and invoices.)

 In cases where Qubole is the data controller, you are entitled to receive a transcript copy of your personal data held by us in accordance with the California Consumer Privacy Act (“CCPA”), GDPR and guidelines issued by the applicable national supervisory authorities.